fgsect/concealed_ilwe/README.md

   starts the full-scale experiment and plots the result.
     Note that this takes SEVERAL DAYS to finish.

-# Simulation of full attack
+# Simulation of CILWE on Dilithium
 The simulation_umts24 file provides the code to generate the Dilithium signatures, simulate a Machine learning Classifier as described by UMTS24 and run the attack with robust regressions.
 Note that this code needs to generate signatures and save them to disk, before the attack can take place.